Gregorevic laboratory: Muscle Research and Therapeutics

 2017-2020 NHMRC Project Grant.
 The effects of ACTN3 R577X on muscle wasting and repair, and response to therapy

-This research project is available to PhD, Honours, Master of Biomedical Science students to join as part of their thesis.
+This research project is available to PhD, Honours, Master of Biomedical Science to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.